 - Check the progress bar to see the status of the provisioning cycle and how close it's to completion

-- If the provisioning configuration seems to be in an unhealthy state, the application will go into quarantine.
+- If the provisioning configuration seems to be in an unhealthy state, the application goes into quarantine.
 Learn more about quarantine states here.

 - Managing user account provisioning for Enterprise Apps

 - What is application access and single sign-on with Microsoft Entra ID?